LAST QUARTER 2025

 Psittacula krameri

-Britain's only naturalised parrot is especially noisy in the Roe's Well area of the forest where they nest in tree holes.
+Britain's only naturalized parrot is particularly loud in the Roe's Well area of the forest, where it nests in tree holes.

 #